-Discover Stingless Bee Defense Mechanisms
+Discover Stingless Bee Defense Mechanisms: How They Protect Their Colonies

 Stingless bees (Meliponini) are a diverse group of tropical and subtropical bees that, despite lacking a functional sting, are remarkably well-adapted for colony defense.
 With over 500 species worldwide, primarily found in Central and South America, Africa, Southeast Asia, and Australia, these bees have evolved complex behavioral, architectural, and chemical strategies to protect their colonies.